Pauan/Immutable/doc/doc.rst

   * If ``to`` is not provided, it defaults to the end of the List_.

-  * If ``from`` or ``to`` is negative, it starts counting from the end of the List_, so :js:`-1` means the last value of the List_, :js:`-2` means the second-from-last value, etc.
+  * If ``from`` or ``to`` is negative, it starts counting from the end of the List_, so :js:`-1` means the last value, :js:`-2` means the second-from-last value, etc.

   * If ``from`` is not in the List_, an error is thrown.